UNINETTSigma2/documentation/code_development/guides/olivia_pytorch.md

     return v_accuracy, v_loss
 ```

-Since we are using the container, to provide the container access to additional directories, such as the one containing the training scripts, we must explicitly bind these directories using the `--bind` option.
+Since we are using the container, to provide the container access to additional
+directories, such as the one containing the training scripts, we must explicitly
+bind these directories using the `--bind` option.

-The job scripts below shows how it is done for accessing the required files inside the container.
+The job scripts below shows how it is done for accessing the required files
+inside the container.

-Note that, the command to run the script includes the `--nv` option, which ensures that the container has access to GPU resources.
-This is essential for leveraging hardware acceleration during training.
+Note that the command to run the script includes the --nv option, which ensures
+that the container has access to GPU resources.
+This is essential for leveraging
+hardware acceleration during training.

 #### Job Script for Single GPU Training

-In the job script below, we will be using a single GPU for training.The container we will be using is downloaded and placed in this path `/cluster/projects/nn9999k/jorn/pytorch_25.05-py3.sif`.
-This container contains all the necessary packages for running our deep learning training. for instance. torch and torchvision.Moreover, we are binding the directory from the host inside the container using this `BIND_DIR="/cluster/work/projects/nn9997k/binod/PyTorch/private"`.
-Also, to include the shared directory to import other python files as the modules, we exported the python path as shown here `BIND_DIR="/cluster/work/projects/nn9997k/binod/PyTorch/private"`.
-Finally, we run the `apptainer exec --nv` command binding the directory from the host and using torchrun.
+In the job script below, we will use a single GPU for training.
+The container is
+downloaded and placed at `/cluster/projects/nn9999k/jorn/pytorch_25.05-py3.sif`.
+This container contains all the necessary packages for running our deep learning
+training (e.g., torch and torchvision).
+Moreover, we bind the host directory
+within the container using the `--bind` option and export the PYTHONPATH to include
+the shared directory for module imports.
+Finally, we run the `apptainer exec --nv`
+command, binding the host directory and using torchrun.

 ```bash
 #!/bin/bash